lnsongxf/econ-thesis/README.md

-# The Euler Equation Implied Rate Under Heterogeneous Preferences
+# Limited Asset Market Participation and the Euler Equation Implied Rate

 Senior thesis in economics.